Collision Reconstruction Unit

 There are several steps a Deputy must successfully complete in order to become a “Collision Reconstructionist”.
 The first level of training is a 40-hour block of “Basic Crash” instruction which is completed while they attend the Police Academy.
 Once a Deputy has gained experience after the Academy they can request to attend the second level of training to become an “ACI”.
 Upon completion of the 80-hour “Advanced” course, the Deputy must complete the third level of training, which is another 80-hour course titled, “The Science of Collision Reconstruction”.
 Upon completion the Deputy is certified as a “Collision Reconstructionist”, but the Deputy is still encouraged to continue their training.
 Additional classes that most “Reconstructionists” will attend are: Motorcycle Reconstruction, Pedestrian Collision Investigation, Crush Energy Analysis, Commercial Motor Vehicle Collision Reconstruction, Crash Data Retrieval Analysis, Biomechanics, Human Kinetics, Special Problems, CAD and Total Station training, and Advanced Photography.

-Currently the CRU is staffed by two Deputies, both have attended over 500 hours of training in the above classes.
-When a CRU Deputy responds to a crash scene the investigation begins by obtaining statements, taking photographs, analyzing roadway and vehicle evidence, and measuring the scene with specialized equipment.
-Once all the necessary data is collected from the scene the CRU Deputy will spend many hours completing a report.
-In order to ensure that an accurate report in generated, the CRU Deputy must remain impartial and rely on physical evidence to make a determination of who is at fault for the collision.
+Currently, the CRU is comprised of one "Reconstructionist" and three "ACI's".
+There is also one additional "Reconstructionist" who is assigned to CID and assists the CRU as needed.
+When a CRU Deputy responds to a crash scene, the investigation begins by obtaining statements, taking photographs, analyzing roadway and vehicle evidence, and measuring the scene with specialized equipment.
+Some of the equipment the CRU uses is a TOPCON Total Station, a FARO 3D Laser scanner, and an unmanned aerial vehicle (drone), which are all used to create scaled diagrams of collision/crime scene.
+Once, all the necessary data is collected from the scene the CRU Deputy will spend many hours completing a report.
+In order to ensure that an accurate report is generated, the CRU Deputy must remain impartial and rely on physical evidence to make a determination of who is at fault for the collision.
 The final report is then presented to the Wicomico County State’s Attorney for review to determine if charges will be filed.
-Sometimes those charges could be as serious as vehicle manslaughter or homicide by a vehicle.
+Sometimes those charges could be as serious as vehicular manslaughter or homicide by a vehicle.